 Determining the role of each party to data processing activities is crucial as each party’s responsibilities in case of breach of the GDPR will differ depending on their role.

 1.1.
-Controllers of processing operations bear most of the responsibilities under the GDPR.
-A controller is responsible vis-à-vis individuals (i.e. data subjects) whose data is processed and vis-à-vis the authorities who can audit and serve fines in case of breach of the regulation (see data controller’s obligations here)
+Controllers bear most of the responsibilities under the GDPR.
+A controller is responsible vis-à-vis individuals (i.e. data subjects) whose data is processed and vis-à-vis the authorities who can audit and sanction it if it breaches the regulation (see data controller’s obligations here)

 2.2.
-Processors’ legal obligations and responsibilities are limited (e.g. security; see article here) and therefore both controllers and processors have a legal obligation to enter into a contract to ensure the compliance of the processing operations carried out by the processor with the GDPR.
-To the extent processors breach one of their legal obligations, processors are also responsible vis à vis the authorities and data subjects.
+Processors’ legal obligations and responsibilities are limited (e.g. security; see article here) and therefore both controller and processor have a legal obligation to enter into a contract to ensure processor does not put controller at risk of a breach of the GDPR.
+However, to the extent processor breach one of its legal obligations, it is also responsible vis à vis the authorities and data subjects.

 2. What do “controller” and “processor” mean?